dnridwn/resume.io-downloader/README.md

     ```
     docker compose up --build
     ```
-    frontend service will running on http://localhost:4173
-    backend service will running on http://localhost:8080
+    frontend service will running on http://localhost:4173 and backend service will running on http://localhost:8080

 #### Screenshot
 ![alt text](image.png)